jeffrywu28/jagawana-cloud/services/GETTINGSTARTED.md

 * IoT device (Rasp,etc.).

 You can claim your free-trial $300 tutorial [here](https://k21academy.com/google-cloud/create-google-cloud-free-tier-account/). <br>
-If you have an GCP coupon, you can redeem at [here](https://console.cloud.google.com/trygcp)
+If you have an GCP coupon, you can redeem at [here](https://console.cloud.google.com/trygcp).<br>
+Your mobile apps friends need to use Google Maps API.
+You can follow this tutorial [here](https://developers.google.com/maps/documentation/android-sdk/start#set_up_in_cloud_console).<br>
+You must to be wisely when enable each API at GCP,only turn on what is needed.

 ### Quickstart
 1. Add your teammates to join your GCP at this [tutorial](https://www.youtube.com/watch?v=PqMGmRhKsnM)